soyeonswife63/BEAMinject_ARM/README.md

 pip install -r requirements.txt py app.py
 ```

-## :wrench: Versions
-BEAMinject comes in 2 versions:
-- **BEAMinject:** Used for silently launching Minecraft then exiting
-    - Recommended for most users
-- **BEAMinject_GUI:** GUI version, mostly used for debugging etc.
-    - Includes toggles for launching Minecraft, displays injection logs

-We recommend trying BEAMinject first, and if you have issues, you can move to the GUI version for debugging.

-## :inbox_tray: Downloads
-You can download the latest nightly release [here](https://nightly.link/OpenM-Project/BEAMinject/workflows/build/main?preview).

 ## :rotating_light: About AV detections
 Some poorly designed AVs *(namely Microsoft, Avast and AVG)* might detect our packed Python executables as a trojan.